mayadata-io/specs/Analysis-Dialysis-of-Container-Pilot.md

 > This is a slice of what an orchestration platform can achieve.
-This tool (*ContainerPilot*) presents the idea of automating the manual & error prone tasks w.r.t post deployment acivities.
+This tool (*ContainerPilot*) presents the idea of automating the manual & error prone tasks w.r.t registration of application with its dependencies & post deployment activities & a few other concepts.

 ### MySQL Autopilot Implementation [WIP]